 After Margo’s ordination as Anagarika Vimala in Anenja Vihara in South-Germany in 2012, the idea surfaced to ask Ayya Sujato from Australia to come to Europe to teach.
 When Vimala went to stay in Santi Forest Monastery in Australia, she met Ayya Sujato and he agreed to come.
 Maria from Saarbrücken (now Anagarika Sabbamitta) set to work and organised two retreats, in St. Wendel and in Bad Meinberg.
 Both retreats were very well received and the group increased in numbers.
-Out of respect for Bhante Sujato, the group was named after him.
+Out of respect for Ayya Sujato, the group was initially named after him.

 In March 2015, we established an Association called Samita ASBL under Belgian law with as goal to establish a monastery in the Theravada tradition in Europe.

-In order to work towards this goal, Samita started organising different retreats and talks by monastics, the first one being the tour of Bhante Sujato through Europe in October – December 2015.
+In order to work towards this goal, Samita started organising different retreats and talks by monastics, the first one being the tour of Ayya Sujato through Europe in October – December 2015.
 We appreciate the variety of teachings available, which can enrich our personal practice and understanding of the Dhamma.

 You can become a member of Samita ASBL.
 Membership is free of charge.
 Members have no direct voting power in the Association, but can influence the decision-making by voicing their ideas and suggestions and help with organising events.
 Once a year, in January, an Annual General Assembly will be held for which all members are invited.
 If you wish to become a member, please complete the membership form.
 Click here for a copy of the constitution of Samita ASBL (in French) or a summary of the constitution in English.